 The Love Lettering Project travelled to New York City with Artery in February 2017 and pop-up events have been touring the U.S. with stops in Chicago, Boston, L.A. and Atlanta.
 The Love Lettering Project was the basis for the David Suzuki Foundation’s 2016 international 30×30 campaign and launched the Art Gallery of Ontario’s Weston Family Learning Centre in Toronto.
 Lindsay has also partnered with the Toronto Public Library system, the Toronto District School Board, Tourism Toronto, the Canadian High Commission in London, England, among others.

-The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine and has been featured in international media, including The Atlantic’s CityLab, NPR, CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s Definitely Not the Opera and World Report.
+The Love Lettering Project has been deemed one of the 50 reasons to love Toronto by Toronto Life magazine and has been featured in international media, including The Atlantic’s CityLab, NPR, The Londonist, CBC Television’s The National, Global National News, CTV’s Canada AM, The Toronto Star, The Globe and Mail and CBC Radio’s World Report.
+Lindsay is also a frequent contributor to CBC Radio’s Metro Morning.
 (More press details here).

-In the last thirteen years, thousands of people have participated in over 100 events.
+In the last fourteen years, thousands of people have participated in over 100 events.
 Lindsay has taken the project on two hugely successful tours: one to Canada’s north in 2014 (partnering with DreamCatcher Mentoring and crowd-funded in part by the Love Lettering Project community and the Canada Council for the Arts), and another to the UK in 2013, funded by the Canada Council for the Arts.
-The Love Lettering Project travelled to Riverside, California for the 2016 Smithsonian Museum Day, to Washington D.C. and Virginia, in June 2016, to launch Melody Warnick’s book, This Is Where You Belong and to New York City with Artery in 2017.
-Love Lettering Project pop-ups have been touring the U.S. in 2017 with stops in Chicago, Boston, L.A. and Atlanta.
+The Love Lettering Project travelled to Riverside, California for the 2016 Smithsonian Museum Day, and to Washington D.C. and Virginia, in June 2016, to launch Melody Warnick’s book, This Is Where You Belong. a

 In 2016, Lindsay collaborated with the David Suzuki Foundation for their 30×30 Nature Challenge in May, and was an Artist Mentor through the tdsbCREATES program in Toronto.
 In 2015, the 11th year of the project, Lindsay helped launch Jane’s Walk, took part in 100 in 1 Days, issued in summer at the Junction Summer Solstice Festival and partnered up with the Artist Newsstand at Chester subway station and the David Suzuki Foundation.